• Free Automated SEO Site Audit

 These articles, of course, are much shorter than the actual books, but they’ve helped the company maintain its authoritative reputation over the years.
 A reputation can take years to develop and grow but can be destroyed in a thoughtless moment.

-Even more interesting, Dummies has launched a new product line—a series of B2B services to help small businesses and startups find their footing in the online era of entrepreneurship and marketing.
+Even more interesting, Dummies has launched a new product line—a series of B2B services to help small businesses and startups find their footing in the online era of entrepreneurship and content marketing.

 They’ve developed a specific wing of their content marketing strategy around these demographics as well.